stonepros/stone/doc/mgr/dashboard.rst

 features related to RBD image management.

-The Dashboard provides a set of predefined roles that we call *system roles*, which can be used right away by a fresh Ceph Dashboard installation.
+The Dashboard provides a set of predefined roles that we call *system roles*, which can be used right away by a fresh Stone Dashboard installation.

 The list of system roles are: